syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Date-Navigation-and-Gesture.md

 ---
 layout: post
-title: Date Navigation and Gestures in Schedule
+title: Dates, Navigations and Gestures in Schedule
 description: How to Navigate date, enable or disable navigation and other functionalities of Schedule control.
 platform: xamarin.iOS
 control: SfSchedule
 documentation: ug
 ---

-# Date Navigation and Gesture
+# Dates, Navigations and Gestures

 ## Mininum Display date.